bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 For the analysis of strain distribution in the HMP2, strain depth was estimated as the product of the estimated species depth and estimated strain fraction.
-All strains with depth > 0.1x were considered to be “present” in a sample.
+All strains with depth > 0.1x were considered to be "present" in a sample.
 The number of strains in each subject was calculated as the total number of strains present in any of that subject’s samples.
 For shared-strain analysis (Fig. 3C), samples with fewer than 10 strains present of any species were excluded from